 But for businesses and enterprise developers, it means that change is coming fast.
 The ability to implement this new technology will give capable developers and the businesses they work for a huge competitive advantage over those who fail to adapt.

 The ability to quickly access app features in-browser solves a variety of current problems with the way that mobile apps are deployed.
 No longer will users be forced to download and install apps they only plan on using once.
 This makes a lot of sense in light of recent news that 25 percent of users abandon apps after only one use.
 The days of the cluttered smartphone homepage, with dozens of unused apps, will soon be gone.

 Apps like Yelp, which often open directly from the browser anyway, will benefit greatly from the increased speed and convenience that this new deployment medium provides.
 As mentioned in this AppleInsider post, Instant Apps also address the issues that arise with lower-end Android devices still using generations-old operating systems.
 According to the article, Instant Apps will be compatible with the Android OS dating back to 2012’s Jellybean.

-Instant Apps will also have implications for businesses who allow users to make in-app purchases using Android Pay.
+Instant Apps will also have implications for businesses that allow users to make in-app purchases using Android Pay.
 If a user is directed to an app module for an online storefront, they will be able to select a product and pay using Android Pay.
 If the user already has an account, they will automatically be logged in.
 Chrome is streamlining these types of experiences to make them work with the fewest number of “taps” possible.

 As with all new technologies, this new feature might leave some companies in the digital dust.
 Apps that require full installs may start to be seen as outdated or inconvenient, and users may stray away from them altogether.
-An app that can deploy in browser has a major strategic advantage over non-instant apps, and the functionality (or lack thereof) may indeed “weed out” many old-school native Android apps who fail to adapt.
+An app that can deploy in the browser has a major strategic advantage over non-instant apps, and the functionality (or lack thereof) may indeed “weed out” many old-school native Android apps that fail to adapt.